staxrip/staxrip/md/test-build.md

 - if the name text box in the code editor is empty the main dialog will show the code
 - migrated C# HDR script to PowerShell
 - updated VapourSynth's built in filters
+- up/down menu items for the avs/vs filter list in main dialog

 #### Updated Tools